dschnare/jekyll-tools/README.md

     main: _src/less/main.less

-    # Sequence of files to include in the build.
+    # Sequence of glob patterns to include in the build.
 This is optional if
     # the only LESS file you have is your main LESS file.
+Each glob pattern
+    # can be a directory pattern or file pattern.
+See the documentation above
+    # for more details.

     include:
-      - _src/less/**/*.less
-      - _assets/vendor/bootstrap/less/*.less
+      - _src/less/*.less
+      - { bootstrap: _assets/node_modules/bootstrap/less/*.less }
+      - { thirdparty: _assets/vendor/thirdparty/less/*.less }

     # An optional sequence of files to exclude form the build.